binpash/try/docs/try.1.md

 -D *DIR*

-: Specifies *DIR* as the overlay directory (implies -n).
+: Specify *DIR* as the overlay directory (implies -n).
 The use of -D also implies that *DIR* already exists.

 -U *PATH*